 We have seen all manner of nocebo effects and have suffered them ourselves dealing with our own health problems in the past.
 Nothing surprises us at this stage and it is worth mentioning that many nocebos are bestowed purposefully in order to force a patient to acquiesce to surgical intervention or as an inherent part of the litigation process for back injury.

 If surgery is not advised, many patients are sent back to square one and are not sure where to go from there.
 Their other doctors do not have any answers, which is why they were sent for a surgical consultation in the first place.
 This forces many patients to seek multiple new opinions, often landing them back in trouble with one of the scenarios presented above.
 Many of these patients were lucky to find an honest surgeon the first time and not be forced into unneeded butchery.
 However, they might not be so fortunate on subsequent tries and eventually might suffer serious consequences as a result of the frustration, pain and limited treatment options, when a less selective surgeon accepts them, makes their conditions worse and then abandons them.
-Sure, this sounds harsh, but we have witnessed its occurrence thousands of times over the past ten years of advocacy work.
+Sure, this sounds harsh, but we have witnessed its occurrence thousands of times over the past fifteen years of advocacy work.

 Many patients find themselves in a “damned if they do and damned if they don’t” position when facing a surgical consult for back pain.
 If they receive a recommendation for surgery, they might not trust the intent of the doctor and might not be able to proceed confidently forward.
 If they do proceed, the procedure will likely fail to permanently resolve their pain (proven statistically and not in any way editorial opinion) and they might suffer lasting health effects leading to disability or even death.